Taxation in Massachusetts: Framingham, Marlborough, Needham

+Plymouth

+In Plymouth, MA, in 2025, the McSharry family, owners of the Atlantic Country Club, a 61B golf club, signed a purchase and sale agreement with Ben Virga, a Duxbury private developer, which was then held up by the town Select Board with evidence that the sale was not a bona fide offer, as the offer for the portion designated as recreational space, which the town has Right of First Refusal under 61B, far exceeded the value of the parcel.
+The buyers subsequently, in April 2025, withdrew their offer.
+The following month, two subsequent offers were made: one an offer of $19 million for the recreational 61B land, and another bid for two other parcels.
+Plymouth's council argued that any offer must be tied to the current 61B assessed value, and not a future value.
+The McSharrys, over the past five years alone, received more than $120,000 in property tax breaks, according to town officials.
+Subsequently the owners took the golf course out of 61B recreational land status, which also entailed their paying back taxes at the full rate.
+In September 2025, the State of MA placed Plymouth under the two-year MA Comprehensive Permit Law, often called safe harbor status.

+Brookline, Watertown

 Not all Massachusetts golf clubs ask for the tax break.
 The Country Club, in Brookline, with two golf courses, does not.
-The Oakley Country Club, an 88-acre golf club in Watertown MA, pays its full tax bill.
+The Oakley Country Club, an 88-acre golf club in Watertown, pays its full tax bill.

 Sustainability, 61B, and Golf Courses

 Some have questioned whether golf courses promote the benefits to the environment of land "retained in substantially a natural, wild, or open condition or in a landscaped or pasture condition or in a managed forest condition under a certified forest management plan approved by and subject to procedures established by the state forester in such a manner as to allow to a significant extent the preservation of wildlife and other natural resources, including but not limited to, ground or surface water resources, clean air, vegetation, rare or endangered species, geologic features, high quality soils, and scenic resources" that the 61B law intended to protect.

 Audubon International, for example, has developed an Audubon Cooperative Sanctuary Program for Golf Courses (ACSP), which provides guidance on six key environmental components: